cjsaylor/design-for-success-slides/storybook.md

 --

+### Why not just create an html styleguide?
+* Gets stale almost immediately.
+* The language barrier between designers and developers makes it hard to reference.

+--

 ### Why Storybook.js?
-* Integrates with React and Vue.js
+* Integrates with React, Vue.js, and Angular
 * Immediate feedback of changes
 * Easily see history of changes
 * At the end of the design phase, we have functional components!